circonus-labs/graphite-irondb/README.md

 other failures are not retried to prevent thundering herd problems.
 Parameter is ingored in case of parallel HTTP requests (multiple `IRONDB_URLS` and `IRONDB_PARALLEL_HTTP = True`).

+`IRONDB_URLS_ROTATE` is also optional and if enabled will pseudorandomly rotate list of URLs in `IRONDB_URLS` for every instance of plugin, effectively balancing HTTP requests between them.

 `IRONDB_QUERY_LOG` is optional and will default to False.
 Will log out all queries to the IRONdb backend nodes into the info.log if this is set